jon-harper/OmniBox/docs/support/index.md

 An assortment of fans are supported and include cages and optional TPU shims.
 See the [Fans][fans] page for a full list.

 The front and rear main bodies come in versions with and without fans.
 The rear panel and lid can also be used for mounting fans.

-See the [Guided Tour][tour] to help choose the best configuration for your available parts.

 [panel_mounts]: panel_mounts.md
 [cpu]: cpu.md